octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

 The headline answer is set up-front: **Mirage is not an indexer.
-It is a unified VFS for AI agents.** The applicability question therefore reduces to: "could mirage serve as a *connector layer* underneath an indexer that we build?" — which is a fairer question than "does mirage solve our indexing problem?" (it does not).
+It is a unified VFS for AI agents.** The applicability question therefore reduces to: "could Mirage serve as a *connector layer* underneath an indexer that we build?" — which is a fairer question than "does Mirage solve our indexing problem?" (it does not).

 ---